Pinaz9/pinaz993site/cv/doc/css.md

 styles:

 * provide basic typography settings that improve text readability
-* protect against unwanted `text-shadow` during text highlighting
+* protect against unwanted `ajax-shadow` during text highlighting
 * tweak the default alignment of some elements (e.g.: `img`, `video`, `fieldset`, `textarea`)
 * style the prompt that is displayed to users using an outdated browser